A Healthy Approach to Juice for Toddlers (& Kids)

 Juice for Toddlers Ages 1 to 3:

-Here the advice is to allow up to 4 ounces of 100% fruit juice daily.
+Up to 4 ounces of 100% fruit juice daily.

-Juice for Kids Aged 4 to 6:
+Juice for Older Children, Aged 4 to 6:

-Juice for Kids Older than 7:
+Juice for Kids Older than 7 Years of Age:

 A maximum of 8 ounces per day is acceptable.

-The Drawbacks of Drinking Juice
+Drawbacks of Drinking Juice

 Too much of a good thing can be harmful.
 Excessive juice consumption can lead to: